Incredibly easy World Book Day costumes for when time runs out!

 Does your child have an animal onesie?
 There are lots of books with animal characters – pick one to match and suggest that, particularly if they fit well with a book they are fond of. e.g.

-- a mouse oneies can be the mouse from The Grufallo.
+- if you already have a mouse onesie the child can be the mouse from The Grufallo.

-How about one of the 101 Dalmatians from the book by Dodie Smith?
-Click on the image to check sizing, prices and buying options on Amazon.
+How about one of the 101 Dalmatians from the classic book by Dodie Smith?
+Click here to check sizing and prices.

 Option 2: Pick book characters who dress like ordinary kids